 We Tell: 50 Years of Participatory Community Media

 This series is part of a national, traveling exhibition focused on place-based documentaries that situate their collaborative practice in specific locales, communities, and a need for social change.
-Comprised of six thematic programs that probe salient topics (body politics, collaborative knowledges, environments of race and place, wages of work, states of violence, and turf), this series features a diversity of voices, time periods, and geographic locations which explore and unearth the 50-year history of participatory community media in the United States.
+Comprised of six thematic programs that probe salient topics (body publics, collaborative knowledges, environments of race and place, wages of work, states of violence, and turf), this series features a diversity of voices, time periods, and geographic locations which explore and unearth the 50-year history of participatory community media in the United States.
 Guest archivists, filmmakers, and scholars will be present at each film screening to participate in a post-film discussion.
 This partnership is supported through IU Cinema’s Creative Collaborations program.

 Additional We Tell: 50 Years of Participatory Community Media Films